mariannefabre/Memory/README.md

 # Memory card game
-## A good way to train your brain while having fun.
+## A good way to train your brain.
+### Principle: find matching pairs in a 12 face-down cards deck.

 ### Technologies: HTML5, CSS3, Javascript, FontAwesome